Muay Thai Beginner Gear List

 Sparring should only be performed with the proper protective gear to prevent unnecessary injuries.

-Here are the including shin guards, mouth guard, groin guards and in some gyms, head gear for extra protection.
+Here are the main sparring gear including shin guards, mouth guard, groin guards and in some gyms, head gear for extra protection.

 This just means a separate pair of gloves from your training gloves.
 The reason for having separate gloves for sparring/training is that you will wreck your gloves padding when you work on those mitts, pads and heavy bags.